MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 You can play around with various layer sizes and sparsities.
-The only important observation is that not all ancestor nodes may influence the output `loss` node (indexed as $y_i$).
+The only important observation is that not all ancestor nodes may influence the output `loss` node (indexed as $$y_i$$).

 The training objective of neural networks is often to minimize this `loss` by moving along the derivative and backpropagating gradients from the terminal node to the inputs.
 Each node in a neural network 'knows' how to compute its own derivative only if a gradient signal from the nodes succeeding it is available.